-ENG 108 - The Craft of Composition (Honors)
+ENG 108 - Honors English Composition

 Prerequisites: By invitation only.

 Description: This course centers on the study of rhetorical form-narration, description, classification, process analysis, definition, comparison/contrast, cause/effect and problem/ solution-and uses the essay form as its method of investigation.
 The course is designed to give students a critical awareness of language and to teach language techniques through extensive readings.
 This course fulfills the college requirement for the first semester of English composition.